Reverie4u/OpenDBFuzz/README.md

 ## Directory Structure
-In the root directory, there are many folders named after each fuzzer, each of which contains a `Dockerfile` for quickly building the runtime environment and usage instructions.
+In the root directory, there are two folders:
+`DBMS/`: contains the install ways of DBMSs `Fuzzers/`: contains the install ways of Fuzzers, There are a lot of folders named after fuzzer name under this directory, each of which contains a `Dockerfile` for quickly building the runtime environment and usage instructions.

 For examle:
-- `SQLancer/Dockerfile`: Dockerfile to build an image of `SQLancer`
+- `Fuzzers/SQLancer/Dockerfile`: Dockerfile to build an image of `SQLancer`
-- `SQLancer/README.md`: Usage instructions of `SQLancer`
+- `Fuzzers/SQLancer/RUN_SQLancer.md`: Usage instructions of `SQLancer`